1816 North Atlantic earthquake: Impact

 According to reports from the Gazeta de Lisboa, the shock was felt at 00:40 local time for up to a minute or a minute and a half.
 Many residents were driven out of their homes and some structures suffered minor damage.
-The shaking was described as moving in a northeast-southwest direction and was felt throughout Portugal.
-Two Portuguese vessels; the Paquete de Lisboa and Marquez de Angejalocated 600 km and 1,400 km from Lisbon respectively reported disturbance of the sea in the Netherlands.
+The shaking was described as moving in a northeast–southwest direction and was felt throughout Portugal.
+Two Portuguese vessels; the Paquete de Lisboa and Marquez de Angeja located 600 km and 1,400 km from Lisbon respectively reported disturbance of the sea in the Netherlands.
 The quake was felt in Seville, Spain but no damage was reported.
 In Ovar, six homes were destroyed, killing 12 people.
 An elderly lady was among those killed, caused by panic during the quake.
 One person also died in Lisbon due to panic.

 Up to six minutes of strong shaking was reported in Madeira.
 The quake was felt through the island, and on nearby Porto Santo Island.
 On the Azores Islands, American historian William Hickley Prescott wrote in a letter that violent shaking continued for 3.5 minutes, seriously damaging homes and other structures.

 There are no reports suggesting a tsunami struck the coast.
 Much information and observations of the event in Lisbon is nonexistent due to the aftermath of the Napoleonic Wars, and the ongoing famine associated with the Year Without a Summer.